Enzo Zidane: Lausanne-Sport

-On 1 January 2018, Fernández signed for FC Lausanne-Sport of the Swiss Super League on a three-year deal after terminating his contract at Alavés.
+On 1 January 2018, Zidane signed for Lausanne-Sport of the Swiss Super League on a three-year deal after terminating his contract at Alavés.
 He was the first signing by the club after their takeover by British petrochemical corporation Ineos that November.
-He made his debut on 3 February as the season resumed after the winter break, coming on as a 68th-minute substitute for Andrea Maccoppi in a 2–1 loss at FC Luzern.
-Fifteen days later he scored his first goal for the team, consolation in a 3–1 loss at FC Sion.
-He scored once more that season, opening a 2–1 win over FC Lugano at the Stade olympique de la Pontaise on 2 April.
+He made his debut on 3 February as the season resumed after the winter break, coming on as a 68th-minute substitute for Andrea Maccoppi in a 2–1 loss at Luzern.
+Fifteen days later he scored his first goal for the team, consolation in a 3–1 loss at Sion.
+He scored once more that season, opening a 2–1 win over Lugano at the Stade olympique de la Pontaise on 2 April.

 On 14 July 2018, Zidane returned to Spain after agreeing to a one-year loan deal with Rayo Majadahonda in the second division.
 He made his debut on 19 August in the season opener away to Real Zaragoza, received a yellow card and was substituted at half time for Toni Martínez in a 2–1 defeat.

 Aves

-On 15 July 2019, Zidane joined Portuguese side Aves as a free agent, having previously been in negotiations with nearby Vitória SC.
-On his second substitute appearance on 23 August, he scored his first Primeira Liga goal, consolation in a 5–1 loss at Rio Ave FC.
+On 15 July 2019, Zidane joined Portuguese side Aves as a free agent, having previously been in negotiations with nearby Vitória de Guimarães.
+On his second substitute appearance on 23 August, he scored his first Primeira Liga goal, consolation in a 5–1 loss at Rio Ave.

 Almería

-In the last minutes of the January 2020 transfer window, Zidane agreed to a move to UD Almería, returning to Spain and its second division.
+In the last minutes of the January 2020 transfer window, Zidane agreed to a move to Almería, returning to Spain and its second division.
 He was released on 2 October having played only four times, once in a playoff; the team were managed by his father's long-time teammate Guti.

-In September 2020, reports emerged that Zidane would join Moroccan club Wydad Casablanca, citing his alleged Brazilian agent Roberto Carlos.
+In September 2020, reports emerged that Zidane would join Moroccan club Wydad CA, citing Roberto Carlos, a Brazilian former teammate of his father who was claimed to be his agent.
 However, French journalist Frédéric Hermel assured that the reports were false.

-Rodez
+Later career and retirement

 On 9 June 2021, Zidane signed for Ligue 2 club Rodez.

-Fuenlabrada

-On 18 July 2022, Zidane joined Fuenlabrada in Spain with a one-year contract.
+On 18 July 2022, Zidane joined Fuenlabrada in the Primera Federación on a one-year contract.
+He played 29 times in all competitions and scored once, the only goal at San Sebastián de los Reyes on 11 December.

+In September 2024, Zidane announced his retirement from professional football, at age 29.
+According to Enzo himself, he wants to focus on family matters and his own investments.

 International career

-Zidane is eligible to play for France or Spain, as well as Algeria, through his paternal grandparents.
-In 2010, Zinedine Zidane stated that he is relaxed about whether his son chooses to play for Spain or France at senior international level.
+Zidane was eligible to play for France or Spain, as well as Algeria, through his paternal grandparents.
+In 2010, Zinedine Zidane stated that he was relaxed about whether his son chooses to play for Spain or France at senior international level.

 Enzo made one appearance for the Spain national under-15 football team in 2009.
 He switched to the French Football Federation, and made two appearances for the France national under-19 football team in 2014.